riptano/astra-portal-getting-started/loadDataIntoAstraDB/README.md

 <<launchCQLConsole>>

-Now execute the following command in the console to verify both datasets.
+Now paste and execute the following command in the console to verify both datasets.
 ```shell
 SELECT * FROM machine_learning.movies LIMIT 5;
 SELECT * FROM machine_learning.socialmedia LIMIT 5;